Seahawks re-sign old friend Bruce Irvin to help pass rush, but still no word on Jadeveon Clowney

 While the Seahawks remained in negotiations with Jadeveon Clowney as the free agent signing period officially began Wednesday, they made one move to improve their pass rush by bringing back an old friend — Bruce Irvin.

 Irvin was reported to have agreed to terms to come back to Seattle by Ian Rapoport of The NFL Network.
-Terms of the deal were not immediately available.
+Irvin confirmed the news a little while later, tweeting: “IM SO HAPPY TO BE GOING HOME!!!!
+12’s I love you!”

 The first-round pick in Seattle’s memorable 2012 draft class (Bobby Wagner and Russell Wilson were the next selections), Irvin played for the Seahawks from 2012-15 and was a starter on the two Super Bowl teams before signing with the Raiders as a free agent in 2016.